FlaSpaceInst/EZ-RASSOR/docs/README.rst

   sh develop.sh setup

-Then, you can call the relink function and use -o to pass in the package name(s) you would like to install
+Then, you can call the relink function and use ``-o`` to pass in the package name(s) you would like to install:

 .. code-block:: bash